softawaregmbh/cognitiveservice-videocapture-client/README.md

 ```

 ## Statistics
-To get an idea of the request duration and the total costs I've added statistics to the application.
-Every analyzer can provide the costs per request, the application calculates the total costs based on that.
+To get an idea of the approximate costs, I've added statistics to the application.
+Every analyzer specifies the costs per request, the application calculates the total costs and additionally measures the request duration.

-Please be aware that the prices in the repository are in Euro - and might be outdated.
+Please be aware of the fact that the prices in the repository are in Euro - and might be outdated.
 The current costs can be found here: [Cognitive Services pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/).